acumos/ci-management/README.md

 The python-staging job builds the project and pushes the build artifacts to an index named "PyPi.staging" in the Linux Foundation's Nexus3 repository.
 This job is triggered on every Gerrit merge event.
-In case of failure, this job can also be triggered manually by posting a comment "remerge" (like every other merge job) in the appropriate Gerrit review request.
 If the same version of the artifact already exists in the staging repo it will be overwritten.
 These artifacts in the staging repo should be viewed as release candidates, and are the prime artifacts for integration and user acceptance testing.

 The python-release job builds the project and pushes the build artifacts to the pypi.org index.
 This job must be triggered manually by posting a comment "pypi-release" or "pypi-remerge" in the appropriate Gerrit review request.
 Note that if the same version of the artifact already exists in the release repo the push will fail.
 Note also the deviation from Java release practices: this release job re-builds the artifact where in the Java/Maven workflow a staged artifact is copied.

 Library authors can configure pip to pull artifacts from PyPI URL: